EU edges to economic sanctions on Russia but narrows scope

 PIPELINE PROJECTS

-If the sanctions had applied to gas technology, they could have affected Gazprom's (GAZP.MM) huge South Stream pipeline project to Europe and Novatek's (NVTK.MM) Arctic Yamal liquefied natural gas (LNG) facility.

-That in turn would have hit large EU energy suppliers and manufacturers with an interest in the project, including in Germany, Austria and Italy.
-The prospect of EU sanctions sent shares in French energy services firm Technip TECF.PA plunging 8 percent on Thursday.

-Gazprom's main partners in South Stream are Italy's Eni (ENI.MI), France's EDF (EDF.PA), Austria's OMV (OMVV.VI) and Germany's Wintershall, a subsidiary of German chemical giant BASF (BASFn.DE).
+Gazprom's main partners in South Stream are Italy's Eni, France's EDF, Austria's OMV and Germany's Wintershall [WINT.UL], a subsidiary of German chemical giant BASF.

-Van Rompuy said EU governments also agreed that the sanctions should not be applied retroactively, particularly in the area of arms trade and restrictions on access to capital markets.
+A second agreement cited by Van Rompuy was that "the principle of non-retroactivity will apply across all targeted sectors, notably in the field of arms trade and restrictions on access to capital markets".

-EU governments also agreed that a ban on exports of dual-use technology - that can be used in both military and civilian products - would be limited at this stage to military users, Van Rompuy said.
+A third agreement was that the ban on exports of dual-use technology - that can be used in both military and civilian products - would be limited at this stage to military end-users.

+Van Rompuy assured leaders that the package would maintain an overall balance across all sectors and all EU countries.

+He asked leaders to delegate authority to their ambassadors to agree on the sectoral sanctions without a special EU summit.

+Maja Kocijancic, spokeswoman for EU foreign policy chief Catherine Ashton, said there was still work to be done.

+"The direction of travel here is very clear but we are still travelling," she told reporters.

-Separately, the EU was due to publish on Saturday the names of 15 individuals and 18 entities, including companies, subject to asset freezes for their role in supporting Russia's annexation of Crimea and destabilisation of eastern Ukraine.
+Separately, the EU was due to publish later on Friday the names of 15 individuals and 18 entities, including companies, subject to asset freezes for their role in supporting Russia's annexation of Crimea and destabilisation of eastern Ukraine.

 That will bring the number of people under EU sanctions to 87 and the number of companies and other organisations to 20.